-The Boy's Academy exsists to help train up young boys to become godly men, husbands and fathers.
-We believe this can be made possible through learning about Jesus and eventually choosing to follow Him.
-Our approach to teaching the boys about Jesus, in addition to daily devotions, is through relationships.
+The Boy's Academy aims to help train up young boys to become godly men, husbands and fathers.
+We believe this can be made possible through learning about Jesus and studying the Bible.
+Our approach to this varies depending what country and context we are in, but in all cases we believe it must happen through relationships.
 They watch our families operate on a daily basis.
-They see firsthand how a husband treats his wife and kids.
+They see firsthand the dynamic of a Christian home.
 We love and care for the boys as if they are our own - aiming to show them God's love through a parenting approach.

-Sports training (read below) is a tool we believe God has given us to reach the boys.
+Soccer training is a tool we believe God has given us to reach the boys.
 While we do take the training element seriously, and aim to build highly competitive sports programs, the overall goal is much broader and more important than soccer.

-The daily devotion time covers a wide range of topics throughout the year.
-We teach basics such as Who is God, What is the Bible, summaries of the Old and New Testaments, the life of Jesus, the difference between God, Son, and Holy Spirit, the church, friendship, sin, salvation, integrity, faith in action, swimming against the current, how to handle test and trials, and much more.
-Often, the devotions take a turn of their own, based on current needs that the boys may have, such as sickness or death in the family, abuse/addiction challenges at home, or struggles with pornography.
-We are open, honest, and real as we approach these topics.
+The daily devotion time covers a wide range of topics, to help establish a biblical foundation, as well as invite the Holy Spirit to lead as he wishes.
+Often, the devotions take a turn of their own, based on current needs that may be going on, such as sickness or death in the family, abuse/addiction challenges at home, or struggles with certain sins.
+We are open, honest, and real with one another as we approach these topics.

 These times together talking about faith and life have led to some of the sweetest moments in BVSA history.
 We have seen many hearts softened, minds expanded, and lots of decisions to follow Jesus.

-Especially for young boys, we believe that sports can be a powerful opportunity to teach about more important things.
+For boys and young men, sports are a powerful opportunity to teach about more important things.
 The obvious areas related to sports are that of character, honesty, teamwork, and responsibility.
-But more than that, intense sports training builds trust on one another, and in your coaches.
-With that trust in place, the time off the field such as team meetings, devotions, excursions, group time, etc, becomes much more meaningful.
+But more than that, intense sports training builds trust for one another, and for your coaches.
+With that trust in place, the time off the field such as bible teaching, team meetings, excursions, group time, and whatever "life situations" becomes much more meaningful.

-Athletically speaking, we set our goals high.
-We are a high-level competition academy, and we believe in high-intensity training.
-We use weight training, plyometric training, and cross-fit training methods to reach maximum potential in our athletes.
-While our boys may come from an unknown village of extreme poverty, their growing reputation as a high-level futbol club can bring a village a true sense of pride.
-In addition, we hope that it will eventually open up more opportunities for our boys.
+On the field, we set high goals.
+We aim to compete at a high level, and we believe in high-intensity training.
+We use weight training, plyometric training, and cross-fit training methods to help the boys reach their maximum potential.
+While our boys may come from an unknown village of extreme poverty, over time they grow a reputation as a high-level futbol club, which can bring a true sense of pride to their village.
+In addition, we help our players pursue further opportunities, such as playing collegiately and professionally.

-The Rhinos in Guatemala have established a reputation as a strong soccer academy.
-Having played in tournaments around Guatemala for the last decade, as well as in the USA, both our JV and varisty teams have won trophies at all levels, and in various categories.
-While we are typically much smaller than our opponents, being in top physical condition and technically sound allows us to compete with anyone.
+The Rhinos in both Guatemala and Honduras have established reputations as a strong soccer academies.
+Having played in tournaments around Central America for the last decade, as well as in the USA, both our JV and Varisty teams have won trophies at all levels, and in various categories.
+In addition, several Rhinos have gone on to play college soccer in the US, as well as professionally in Guatemala and Honduras.

-Between the missionaries and local staff, all academies have full-time teachers.
+Between the missionaries and local staff, all academies have tutors and study hall hours available to the boys.
 Knowing the environment that most boys living in tough places go home to, it is certain that time devoted to studying – with assistance and encouragement – is something that many of them have never received before.

 Nutrition - Feeding Program:

-Through each BVSA Training Table, our Rhinos are able to eat a large, nutritious lunch every day!
-Including all of the boys and our staff, the Training Table feeds anywhere between 700-800 meals per month, per academy.
-This is a huge blessing to the boys, and has led to significant improvements in the classroom, skin conditions, and overall health.
+Poverty and malnutrition tend to go hand in hand.
+Through each BVSA Training Table, our Rhinos are able to eat a large, nutritious meal every day.
+Including the Rhinos and our staff, each academy's Training Table feeds anywhere between 700-800 meals per month.
+This is a huge blessing to the boys, and has led to significant improvements in their overall health, as well as improvement in the classroom.

-Hygiene is an area of ministry all by itself.
-In the communities where we have ministries, we have helped countless people with medical needs, and unfortunately many of the situations that were treated could have been prevented with basic hygiene habits.
-All of the boys in our programs learn how to take care of themselves, bathe with soap and shampoo, use deodorant, cut toenails and fingernails, etc. While it may sound simplistic, this is a very important facet of the ministry intended to teach important habits the boys will hold on to for the rest of their lives, and pass on their children - all part of the longterm goal to reduce health issues related to poverty.
+This is an area of ministry all by itself.
+Working in impoverished countries, we help countless people with medical needs, and unfortunately many of the situations that were treat could have been prevented with basic hygiene habits.
+All of the boys in our programs learn how to take care of themselves, bathe with soap and shampoo, use deodorant, cut toenails and fingernails, etc. While it may sound simple, this is a very important facet of the ministry intended to teach important habits the boys will hold on to for the rest of their lives, and pass on their children.
+All of which is part of the longterm goal to reduce health issues related to poverty.

 In Guatemala, for example, 90% of children do not go to school beyond the 6th grade.
-This is true because either the family cannot afford the uniforms and school supplies necessary to go on, or because the child must now work a full-time job to help support his/her family.
-Either way, this statistic is always directly correlated with poverty.
+This is usually the case because either the family cannot afford the uniforms and school supplies necessary to go on, or because the child must now work a full-time job to help support his/her family.
+Either way, this statistic is directly correlated with poverty.

 For every boy enrolled in our Academies who shows reasonable potential academically, we do all we can to sponsor them to go forward with their studies.
 We work together with local schools to help the boys continue beyond middle school.
 And for the ones who show even more potential than that, we seek to find individual sponsors to help them go to trade school or even to university.

-As the Rhinos graduate from middle school, high school, or career school, we believe it is our role to help them prepare for their career and also find employment.
+As the Rhinos graduate from middle school, high school, or career school, we also help them prepare for their career and also find employment.
 Unfortunately in areas of poverty, many people are unable to pursue their dreams and their potential simply because of lack of opportunity or assistance.
-We have also found that simply being intimidated to go knock on doors and apply for jobs keeps many from finding work.
+Simply being intimidated to go knock on doors and apply for jobs can also keep many from finding work.

-We believe that by helping young men further their education in ways that would not be possible otherwise, they can eventually help to lift their communities out of the bondages of poverty.
-All of our BVSA Academies are committed to help every Rhino achieve their academic and career goals.
+By helping young men further their education in ways that would not be possible otherwise, they can eventually help to lift their communities out of the bondages of poverty.
+BVSA Academies are committed to help every Rhino achieve their academic and career goals.

-While the focus of our academies is to reach and change lives within the demographic of the boys, we also aim to make the most of our facilities by using them for other things.
-These purposes are based upon having learned and recognized the needs firsthand:
+While the focus of our academies is primarily dialed into evangelism and discipleship with the Rhinos, we also aim to make the most of our facilities by using them for other things.
+These initiatives and others are based on culture and community needs: